Gangster-turned-activist blames social media, songs for a life of crime

 He showed no regret for the livestreaming from jail, and alleged that “everything” is available in jails, which he described as “a den” of drugs and addiction.
 “You just have to pay the right cost”.

-With two masters degrees in history and Punjabi, and third in Urdu on its way, Lakha is full of reflections on what went wrong for him, blaming social media and Punjabi songs for glorifying gangsterism, and a politician for leading him astray.’
+With two masters degrees in history and Punjabi, and third in Urdu on its way, Lakha is full of reflections on what went wrong for him, blaming social media and Punjabi songs for glorifying gansterism, and a politician for leading him astray.

 “It is the fame, fake fame, which eggs them on.
 Creating Facebook profiles highlighting their crimes and then seeing how many likes, comments, followers they have gives them a high.
 They also feel they identify with the songs which glorify violence.
 I have seen gangsters think that the singer is talking about them,” he says.
 By his own account, he too had a huge fan following.
 “I also used to think the same way.
 When I used to go out in group with weapons, people used to rush to take selfies with me.
 Youngsters used to say they were my fans.
 It was a kind of craze, an out-of-this world feeling,” he said.